 • Students who absent themselves from courses will have their final grade penalized.

 As an Italian institute, LdM follows the national criteria for holidays and religious festivals.

 Sunday after the first full moon following the spring equinox – Easter

 15 August – Assumption Day & Ferragosto

 Auditing is not allowed at LdM.
 Students may attend only the courses listed on their Official Registration form.

-Mid-terms and final exams will be given only on the scheduled days that appear on each course syllabus and will not be moved under any circumstances, including illness, travel plans, family matters, etc. Exams are scheduled during normal class times, so more than one exam may be administered on the same day.
-Students are not allowed to make up any assessed in-class activities they have missed (including but not limited to quizzes, tests, etc.) under any circumstances, including illness, travel plans, family matters, etc.
+Mid-terms and final exams will be given only on the scheduled days that appear on each course syllabus and will not be moved under any circumstances, including illness, religious holidays, travel plans, family matters, etc. Exams are scheduled during normal class times, so more than one exam may be administered on the same day.
+Students are not allowed to make up any assessed in-class activities they have missed (including but not limited to quizzes, tests, etc.) under any circumstances, including illness, religious holidays, travel plans, family matters, etc.